Are Chiropractors Safe to Visit Before or After Back Surgery?

 Professional, licensed doctors of chiropractic in Alaska are available through Better Health Chiropractic and Physical Rehab.
 Safety is paramount at Better Health Chiropractic.
 More than 10,000 Alaskans have received care through the four Alaskan chiropractic clinics.
 Our clients enjoy a gentle, safe method of treatments.

 Better Health Chiropractic offers a measured approach for patients ensuring that safe and proper care is given.
 It is understood that the body is an intricate and finite series of mechanized parts that need specialized care.
 Trained professionals make up our team of highly qualified chiropractic physicians and technicians.

 We expect that patients have come to us for looking for the highest level of care possible.
 Our techniques, technological benefits, training, and genuine care for our patients allow us to provide safe, effective chiropractic care – for each client.
-Read more about our chiropractic care in Juneau.

 Contact us today at 1.877.346.5255 and let us help you schedule your introductory appointment.
 We would be happy to discuss personalizing your care plan to fit your needs and preferences.
 Helping clients find safe, pain-free days is our specialty!